Do Karate Kicks

-- 4Continue your spinning movement, and focus on your target with the back of your heel.Swing your right hand around, as in the back fist strike, to protect your exposed back during the kick.Advertisement
+- 4Swing your right hand around, as in the back fist strike, to protect your exposed back during the kick.Continue your spinning movement, and focus on your target with the back of your heel.Advertisement

 Kick a Spinning Wheel

 A spinning wheel kick is a variation kick that allows you to spin and kick at the same time.
 Using your right leg, you spin to the right 360 degrees, and then hit your opponent's head with your foot.
 The contact is executed with the blade of your foot or the outer part of your foot.
 You have to turn your back on your opponent to bring the kick around.
 It isn't a good surprise attack technique, because anyone will see the kick coming.
 Your opponent will usually just step back to avoid your spinning wheel kick.
 The spinning wheel kick can be used as a defense attack if your opponent is getting back at you with straight punches.
 You do the spinning wheel kick just as your opponent comes in and you attack the back of the head.
 You can execute a low or high double roundhouse kick first and then throw the spinning wheel kick as you put your foot on the ground.
 This puts your opponent off guard because they might just think that the roundhouse kick is all that you're going to do.
 You could also kick your opponent in the mid-section and then in the head to make him think that those kicks are all you wanted to do.
 You have to get your opponent on his back foot first.
 Then, jab him using your leg.
 Follow that up with front and turning kicks, then execute your spinning wheel kick.
 Never use the spinning wheel kick as a first kick in your attack because it's too slow and the opponent immediately sees it coming.
 You have to do conventional kicks first before finally ending the attack with the spinning wheel kick.

 Spinning Wheel vs. Spinning Hook Kicks